Erika Tymrak

+Erika Leigh Tymrak (born August 7, 1991) is an American former professional soccer player who played as a midfielder.
+Tymrak was drafted by FC Kansas City in the 2013 NWSL College Draft and later named the NWSL Rookie of the Year in her first professional season.
+She spent 11 total years in the NWSL, also playing with the Utah Royals and Orlando Pride.
+While with FC Kansas City, she spent loan spells with international clubs Bayern Munich and Melbourne City.
+Tymrak closed out her career with USL Super League club Tampa Bay Sun FC, where she helped Tampa Bay win the league's inaugural championship.

-Erika Leigh Tymrak (born August 7, 1991) is an American professional soccer player who plays as a midfielder for Orlando Pride of the National Women's Soccer League (NWSL).
-She was previously a member of the United States under-17 team that was runner-up at the 2008 FIFA U-17 Women's World Cup, and has also represented the United States at senior level.
+Tymrak represented the United States at various youth levels.
+She was a member of the United States under-17 team that was runner-up at the 2008 FIFA U-17 Women's World Cup.
+Tymrak also made three appearances for the United States senior team.

 Early life

 Born in Detroit, Michigan, Tymrak grew up in Lakewood Ranch, Florida, where she attended the Edison Academic Center.
 She was a five-year member of the club soccer team at the IMG Soccer Academy led the team to the 2009 Florida State Cup U-19 final and 2008 U-18 semifinal.
 She was named 2009 and 2008 IMG Soccer Player of the Year and IMG's Most Valuable Player in 2007, 2006 and 2005.

 Ranked as the number eight recruit on the ESPN RISE Fab 50 list, was a 2009 Parade All-American.
 In 2008, she was a member of the Region III Olympic Development Program (ODP) and the Florida ODP team and was a NSCAA/adidas Youth Girls All-Region III selection as well as an NSCAA/adidas Girls Youth All-America selection.